KennyOgun/big_data_analytics/README.md

 **Non-Informative Schemas:** c9 , c10 , c11 .These non-informative schemas contain blank information and will be removed from the dataset.

-**Data Cleaning**
+# Data Cleaning

-1. All the data files were merged to consolidate their information, resulting in a total row count of 11,249,221.
+All the data files were merged to consolidate their information, resulting in a total row count of 11,249,221.

-2. Missing Values: Missing values varies across the schemas ranging from 1,239,113 to 1,239,242 rows.
+1. Missing Values: Missing values varies across the schemas ranging from 1,239,113 to 1,239,242 rows, these were removed.

-3. Negative Values: There are presence of negative values in the Duration columns.
+3. Negative and Zero Values: There are presence of negative values(149 rows) and zero values (31,510 rows) in the Duration columns that were removed.

-4. Start and End Station count: Unique count of End Stations is 766 while that of Start Stations is 764
+4. Non-relevant years:  Count of 2013 data of 316,799 rows and 2015 data of 30,272 rows were identified as outliers in the dataset.

+5. No duplicates were identified

+**The resulting cleaned dataset contains 9,632,758 rows, meaning  a tiny fraction, about 1%, of our original data was lost.**

 **Variables Required for Analysis**